iacchus/ntfy-real-time-client/README.rst

 Command line
 ------------

-Our command line ``pushover-open-client`` still needs more functions, but we already have one. `His whole interface is here`_.
+Our command line ``ntfy-real-time-client`` still needs more functions, but we already have one. `His whole interface is here`_.

 .. code:: sh

-    pushover-open-client json
+    ntfy-real-time-client json

 This command outputs new received notifications and can be used to pipe for your own scripts to be processed.